May 23rd 2019

 And for those who asked the question, when at work, always ensure the shirt is tucked in.

 A step up from a T-shirt, the buttons and collar of a polo make it ideal for any event which requires a smart casual approach.

 Combine with chinos and a pair of brogues or even loafers, for a complete smart casual style.

 Polos also work well with shorts or cotton trousers during the summer months.
 In this setting, consider a patterned or printed fabric.

 Floral prints are a bold choice which will make you the centre of attention.
 Alternatively, contrast sleeve trims subtly add personality to a plain polo without overpowering your look.

 Polo shirts can, of course, also be worn in everyday situations.
 Their sporting heritage makes them well suited to lazy days at the beach or in the garden.
 Simply replace a t-shirt with a polo to instantly create a more composed look.

 Pair with swim shorts for a poolside look, or jeans for a trip to the shops.

 These can be worn untucked or tucked in with jeans.
-But leave them untucked with swimwear.
+But always, always, always, leave them untucked with swimwear.